ziqianma/ARKCraft-Code/README.txt

 Step 3: After all that finished, you're left with a choice.
 For eclipse, run "gradlew eclipse" (./gradlew eclipse if you are on Mac/Linux)

+Step 4: Create another folder, for your workspace.

+Step 5: Set your workspace to that folder, then import your built cloned repo folder using File>Import.
+Select the root folder as your built cloned repo folder.

+Then your done!
+You have this repo inside your workspace, and can edit whatever you want.
+Commit - Gets your changes ready to push.
+Push - Gets your changes published onto the repo.
+Pull - Synchs up your repo with other people's repos.

+Useful Commands for git:
+git commit -m "My Commit Message" - Commits your uncommited changes. git push -u origin master - Pushes your commited changes. git pull -u origin master - Pulls any unsynched changes. git rm --cached <filename> - Ignores a file. git rm --cached -r <foldername> - Ignores an entire folder and the contents within it.

 If you preffer to use IntelliJ, steps are a little different.
 1. Open IDEA, and import project.